|

 • Some traditional system calls have user-space implementations

 in the vdso(7) on many architectures.
-Notable examples
+Notable examples include

-include clock_gettime(2), gettimeofday(2), and time(2).
-On
+clock_gettime(2), gettimeofday(2), and time(2).
+On such

-system call, in which case seccomp filters would see the
+in which case seccomp filters would see the system call.)

 • Seccomp filtering is based on system call numbers.
 However,

-applications typically do not directly invoke system calls,
+applications typically do not directly invoke system calls, but

-of the following:
+the following:

 • The glibc wrappers for some traditional system calls may